Unusual intra-burst variations of polarization states in FRB 20210912A and FRB 20230708A : Effects of plasma

 This scenario is consistent with a magnetospheric origin of FRBs, supporting the conclusion of some recent studies \citep[e.g.][]{niu24pajump,nimmo25mag}.

-Assuming a pair plasma in a high magnetic field such that the cyclotron frequency is much higher than the frequency of the electromagnetic waves, we find that a plasma screen with a column density of $\sim 10^{10}-10^{11}$ cm$^{-2}$ may lead to the observed inclinations ($\Delta_0$) of the great circle trajectories on the \pncr\ sphere.
+Assuming a pair plasma in a high magnetic field such that the cyclotron frequency is much higher than the frequency of the EM waves, we find that a plasma screen with a column density of $\sim 10^{10}-10^{11}$ cm$^{-2}$ may lead to the observed inclinations ($\Delta_0$) of the great circle trajectories on the \pncr\ sphere.
 This column density is not unreasonable for a relatively thin plasma screen near the light cylinder of a neutron star \citep[e.g.][]{beloborodov07mag,thompson02mag}.
-As the phase difference between the two natural polarization modes varies linearly with the wavelength of the electromagnetic radiation in this scenario, this is also consistent with the lack of significant frequency dependence of $\Delta_0$ within the observing frequency band.
+As the phase difference between the two natural polarization modes varies linearly with the wavelength of the EM radiation in this scenario, this is also consistent with the lack of significant frequency dependence of $\Delta_0$ within the observing frequency band.

 As mentioned previously, no further bursts have been reported from either \newer\ or \qp\ to date.
 However, detection of more bursts from these sources in future could potentially provide an excellent opportunity to test the hypothesis described in this section and to probe the magnetic field properties of the emitting objects.